COMP-NW welcomes class of 2022

-“I realized more and more that this was a passion I had,” Barnes said.

-She went back to school and graduated from Western Oregon University in 2016 with a major in biology and a minor in physical chemistry.
+Whitley Nelson, a 2011 graduate of East Linn Christian Academy, got a head start on her medical school education this summer by taking an anatomy class which was offered at the Western University of Health Sciences College of Osteopathic Medicine of the Pacific-Northwest.

-Barnes was ready for the next step, which started on Friday.
-She joined 106 other students as they were officially welcomed to Western University of Health Sciences College of Osteopathic Medicine of the Pacific-Northwest.
-The medical school held its annual convocation and white coat ceremony at the First Assembly of God in Lebanon.
+On Friday, Nelson joined the 106 other students as they officially began their medical school experience with a convocation and white coat ceremony at the First Assembly of God in Lebanon.

 Dr. Richard A. Bond, the chairman of the Board of Trustees, told the class of 2022 that he and his colleagues had full confidence in their abilities.